hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 service/tetris-service created
 ```

-Type the command shown below to check the details of game deployment:
+Type the command shown below to check the details of the game deployment:

 ```shell
 $ kubectl get all -n cfe-games